Skip to main content

 For remote assistance, FlexxAgent will use a proxy when it is configured and accessible.

-In case it is configured with a proxy but it is not accessible at that moment, remote support will be launched with the “auto detect” option which will use the internet exit configuration set by the end user.
+If it's configured with a proxy but it is not accessible at that moment, remote assistance will launch with the "auto detect" option which will use the user's configured internet access settings.